adamar/Negroni-Example/README.md

 Note
 ----------
-- Please note that this example at the current time lacks a few important security features (ie. password hashing) and as such should not be used in production without a lot of changes.

 - This example webapp was originally built with a MySQL DB, but has now been modified to use Postgres.
 There is now a 'mysql' branch that still uses the go-mysql lib, but development on this branch has slowed to little more than a trickle